Flexible Screen Recording Software

 WebLink is a screen recording software solution that allows EyeLink users to record eye movements while participants view and interact with websites, computer software, live events (e.g., puppet show tasks), gaming consoles, tablets, and mobile phones, and other dynamic media such as videos and pdf documents.
 It is ideal for usability testing, HCI research, and many other scenarios for which standard stimulus presentation software solutions such as Experiment Builder are not appropriate.

-If you would like to try out WebLink and see how it can help your eye-tracking research, please contact us.
-We also have a series of WebLink video tutorials that demonstrate how to use WebLink in a wide range of different research scenarios.
+If you would like to try out WebLink and see how it can help your eye-tracking research, please click the button below.
+WebLink requires a Windows PC to run.
+We also have a series of Video Tutorials that demonstrate how to use WebLink in a wide range of different research scenarios.

 Easy to Use